learn-co-curriculum/dsc-feature-engineering-for-text-data/README.md

 **_Stemming_** follows a predetermined set of rules to reduce a word to its _stem_.
 Words like 'running' and 'runs' will be reduced down to 'run', because the stemmer contains rules that understands how to deal with suffixes such as '-ing' and '-s'.
 The best stemmer currently available is the **_Porter Stemmer_**.
 For code samples demonstrating how to use it, check out NLTK's documentation for the [Porter Stemmer](http://www.nltk.org/howto/stem.html).

 **_Lemmatization_** differs from stemming in that it reduces each word down to a linguistically valid **_lemma_**, or root word.
 It does this through stored linguistic mappings.
 Lemmatization is generally more complex, but also more accurate.
 This is because the rules that guide things like the Porter Stemmer are good, but far from perfect.
-For example, Stemmers commonly deal with the suffix `-ed` by just  dropping it from the word.
+For example, stemmers commonly deal with the suffix `-ed` by just  dropping it from the word.
 This usually works, until it runs into an edge case like the word 'agreed'.
 When stemmed, 'agreed' becomes 'agre'.
 Lemmatization does not make this mistake, because it contains a mapping for the word that tells it what 'agreed' should be reduced down to.
 Generally, most lemmatizers make use of the famous **_WordNet_** lexical database.

 NLTK makes it quite easy to make use of lemmatization, as demonstrated below: